Teacher's Pests: Plot

-On one of the class chairs, a bear is sleeping, and the buffalo is seemingly bothered by this.
-The buffalo then sends a balloon carrying a cinderblock which subsequently drops on the bear.
-The bear is awaken, and a hound from behind laughs at the incident.
+On one of the class chairs, a bear is sleeping, and the cow is seemingly bothered by this.
+The cow then sends a balloon carrying a cinderblock, and then, she uses a bow with a candle to shoot and pop the balloon with the cinderblock to land on the bear's head to wake him up in a scary way.
+When the cinderblock lands on the bear's head, he wakes up as planned, and a hound from behind laughs at the accident.
 The bear responds by punching the hound.
-The hound tries to retaliate by hurling a book, only to miss and hit Oswald instead.
-Oswald is sent in front, finding his head in a bin.
-The buffalo confronts Oswald for some reason.
+The hound tries to retaliate by hurling a book, only he ends up hitting Oswald instead of the bear and throws Oswald near the teacher.
+Oswald falls into a bin, and the cow confronts Oswald for some reason.
 The buffalo and Oswald engaged in a stick fight, resulting in the rabbit winning and pushing the teacher further in the background.
 A tabby comes forward, tossing chalk sticks around.
 The boy beagle jumps off the stool, and kicks the buffalo out of a window where she crashes onto a cake seller who drops some of the deserts.

-Having enough of the students' unruly antics, the buffalo dismisses the class.
-But as the students come out, the buffalo picks up and tosses the cakes at them.
+Having enough of the students' unruly antics, the cow dismisses the class.
+As the students come out, the buffalo picks up and tosses the pies at them.
 Oswald and the boy beagle, however, are able to dodge the scheming teacher's projectiles.
-When the buffalo tosses one more cake, Oswald uses a U-shaped tube to send it back.
-The buffalo is knocked down and covered in a gooey mess.
+When the cow tosses one more pie, Oswald uses a U-shaped tube to send it back.
+The cow is knocked down and covered in the gooey mess from the pie.
 The film ends with Oswald and the boy beagle laughing.